 Reinforced concrete (RC) continuous deep beams are fairly commonly used as load distribution elements such as transfer girders, pile caps, tanks, folded plates, and foundation walls, often receiving many small loads and transferring them to a small number of reaction points.
-There have been extensive experimental investigations of simply supported RC deep beams (Bircher et al. 2011) but very few tests are presented on continuous RC deep beams (Ashour et al. 2008).
+There have been extensive experimental investigations of simply supported RC deep beams [1-11], but very few tests to our knowledge, are performed on continuous RC deep beams.
+[12-16].
 Continuous deep beams differ from either simply supported deep beams or continuous shallow beams.
 In continuous deep beams, the regions of high shear and high moment coincide and failure usually occurs in these regions.
 In simple RC deep beams, the region of high shear coincides with the region of low moment.
-Failure mechanisms for continuous RC deep beams are therefore significantly different from failure mechanisms in simply supported beams.
+Failure mechanisms for continuous RC deep beams are therefore significantly different from failure mechanisms in simply supported RC beams.
 Deep beams develop a truss or tied arch action more marked than in shallow beams where shear is transferred through a fairly uniform diagonal compression field.

-The present paper reports test results of nine two-span RC deep beams (Mustafa 2012).
+The present paper reports test results of nine two-span RC deep beams [17].
 The tested variables were shear span-to-depth ratio, vertical web reinforcement ratio, horizontal web reinforcement ratio, and concrete compressive strength.
 The specimens were tested in a compression machine where increasing monotonic static loads were at each midspan.
 All tested beams were loaded until failure.
 The failure planes evolved along the diagonal crack formed at the concrete strut along the edges of the load and intermediate support plates.
-The test results were measured at different loading levels for the mid-span deflection, mid-span bottom steel strain, middle-support top steel strain, middle-support stirrups strain, and end-support stirrups strain.
+The test results were measured at different loading levels for the midspan deflection, mid-span bottom steel strain, middle-support top steel strain, middle-support stirrups strain, and end-support stirrups strain.
 Also, the cracking patterns were identified.
 The effects of testing variables on the first diagonal crack load, ultimate shear load, deflection, stiffness, and failure mechanisms were studied.
-Finally, the obtained test results are compared to the predictions of finite element analysis for continuous deep beams and a well agreement between the experimental and analytical results was found.
+Finally, the obtained test results are compared to the predictions of finite element analysis for continuous deep RC beams.